Ferriit/OwO-lang/owo_spec.md

 5. brk - Breaks out of a loop.
 The same as `break` in most languages
 6. jump - The same as `goto`.
 Jumps to a specified label
 8. imp - Import an OwOVM library or another OwO script either by its path or by looking in PATH.
 It's indicated the same way as in C with <> and ""
+9. asm - Insert an assembly instruction here. `asm opcode arg1 arg2 arg3 ... argn`.
+Works on every build target except `-vm`/OwOVM
+10. mac - Replace every instance of the first value with the second value. `mac [value] [what to replace with]`.
+It does a search-and-replace throughout the entire source code, except for strings

 ## Variables: